This is our all-in-one roundup reviewing every Avira consumer security solution for 2021. On this page, after our brief intro, you’ll find

 The service can't begin to match the best of the competition, though, and if you're after real password management power, you should probably look elsewhere.

-Overall, then, Avira Internet Security is a lot like Antivirus Pro - it's a decent package, but just doesn't have enough functions or features for us to recommend it ahead of the competition.
+Overall, Avira Internet Security is a lot like Antivirus Pro - it's a decent package, but just doesn't have enough functions or features for us to recommend it ahead of the competition.

 If you're after a more traditional security suite, particularly with a firewall and extra layers of network protection, you'll be better off elsewhere.